rajatenzyme/Coding-Journey/README.md

 # Coding-Journey-
-My Personal codes which I am using to practice programming and DS.
+My codes which I am using for practising programming and DS.